-New employee and new faculty orientation emergency response procedure and notification training is conducted for all employees during employee orientation or new faculty orientation in accordance with FDLTCC and Minnesota State system policy.
-Records of this training are maintained by the Human Resources Department.
+New employee and new faculty orientation emergency response procedure and notification information is provided to all employees during new employee orientation or new faculty orientation in accordance with campus and Minnesota State Colleges and Universities system policy.
+Records of this training are kept on file.

-General compliance training, periodic or refresher training on emergency response procedures, is conducted during the general compliance training.
-This training is conducted for all employees every two years.
+General compliance training, periodic or refresher training on emergency response procedures is conducted.
+This training is conducted for all employees every two years, typically during Duty Day.
+The Human Resources office maintains records of this training.

-The emergency evacuation coordination team receives specialized training necessary to assist in the event of an orderly evacuation.
-Records of this training are maintained by the Facilities Department.
+Emergency Response Team (ERT) training (specialized training for individuals necessary to assist in the orderly evacuation and critical equipment shutdown) is conducted annually.
+Records of this training are maintained by the safety committee chair.